Pezmc/custom-gifs-slack-command/README.md

 ### Deploy Somewhere

-Deploy the code from this repo to a server, it comes pre-configured for Heroku
+Deploy the code from this repo to a server, it comes ready to use with Heroku

 ```bash
 heroku create